Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries the burden.
-It discloses that metadata will automatically include information indicating synthetic generation via MCP.
-It also mentions the expected return.
-However, it does not discuss side effects, authorization needs, or what happens if the dataset does not exist.
-For a mutation tool, more transparency would be better, but the description provides reasonable insight.
+No annotations are provided, so the description carries the full burden.
+It discloses that metadata will automatically include synthetic generation info via MCP.
+However, it does not mention error conditions, permissions, or other side effects beyond the metadata addition.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.